Advantech-IIoT/Yocto2.7-WISE-710-A1/wise710a1-warrior/index.md

 # Done some modification...

 $ cd -                         # back to build.imx6dlwise710a1
-$ bitbake u-boot-imx           # test build for modification
+$ bitbake linux-imx           # test build for modification

 ```

-2. After modify source in `u-boot-imx`, run git add and commit for branch `devtool`.
+2. After modify source in `linux-imx`, run git add and commit for branch `devtool`.

 ```
 $ git add .